On deformations of Lagrangian fibrations: Introduction

 \item The original fibration $g$ coincides with the restriction of the above diagram over the reference point.
-For every point $t$ of $H_S$, the restriction of the diagram over $t$ gives an elliptic fibration from $\mathcal{S}_t$, which is the fibre over $t$. \end{enumerate} The following is the main theorem, which induces a higher dimensional analog of the above statement. \begin{thm} Let $X$ be an irreducible holomorphic symplectic manifold and $\mathcal{X} \to \Deform (X)$ the Kuranishi family of $X$.
-Assume that $X$ admits a Lagrangian fibration $f : X \to B$ over a projective variety $B$.
-Let $L$ be the pull back of an ample line bundle on $B$.
-Then we have a smooth hypersurface $H$ of $\Deform (X)$ and a line bundle $\mathcal{L}$ on $\mathcal{X}\times_{\Deform (X)}H$ which satisfies the following two properties: \begin{enumerate} \item The hypersurface $H$ passes the reference point. \item The restriction of $\mathcal{L}$ to $X$ is isomorphic to $L$. \item For the projection $\pi : \mathcal{X}\times_{\Deform (X)}H \to H$, $R^i \pi_* \mathcal{L}$ is locally free for every $i$. \end{enumerate} \end{thm}
+For every point $t$ of $U_S$, the restriction of the diagram over $t$ gives an elliptic fibration from $\mathcal{S}_t$, which is the fibre over $t$. \end{enumerate} In this note, we prove a higher dimensional analog of the above statement.
+To state the main result, we need a description of the local universal deformation of a pair of an irreducible symplectic manifold and a line bundle by Beauville \cite[Th\'eor\`em 5 and Corollaire 1]{beauville}. \begin{thm} Let $X$ be an irreducible symplectic manifold, $L$ a line bundle on $X$ and $\mathrm{Def} (X)$ the Kuranishi space of $X$.
+We denote by $q_X$ the Beauville-Bogomolov-Fujiki quadratic form on $H^2(X,\mathbb{C})$.
+Let $Q$ be the open set of the quadratic hypersurface in $\mathbb{P}(H^2(X,\mathbb{C}))$ defined by